Attendance and Punctuality

 |75%||46 days absence (9 weeks, 1 day)||Unacceptable|

 Lateness has a strong negative on children’s learning.
-The children may arrive between 8.45 and 9.00am.
+The children may arrive between 8.45 and 9.00am, but should be in school ready to start learning at 9.00am.

 Children who arrive late to school must report to the school office.
-Parents of children who are persistently late for school will meet with school staff.
+Parents of children who are persistently late for school will meet with school staff to discuss reasons for persistant lateness, and to explore any support you might need that we could offer, or help source for you.

 Do not keep your child at home ‘just in case’ when they could be at school learning.
 School will always contact you if your child needs to go home.
-Medication can be administered in school with authorisation from the Head Teacher.
+Non prescribed/prescribed medication can be administered in school with parental consent and once paperwork is completed at the school office.

-If your child is ill, please inform school by 8.30am each day and give an estimated time when they will return.
+If your child is ill, please call/text/whatsapp on 07493838732 or call the school office on 0121 464 3902 by 8.30am each day and give an estimated time when they will return.
 Failure to do so may incur an unauthorised absence.
-Phone every day, it is your responsibility to let us know.
+Phone/text every day, it is your responsibility to let us know.

 If a child needs to see the doctor, dentist or visit the hospital, we ask parents/carers to make appointments out of school hours.
 However, if your child needs to leave school during the school day you must always inform the office staff.